California Roofing Accident Attorneys

 The most common exception involves employers who knew about dangerous conditions but failed to address them.
 For example, if your employer repeatedly ignored OSHA citations for fall protection violations before your accident, you may have grounds for a lawsuit beyond workers’ compensation.

-These cases involve complex legal analysis, so it’s crucial to have experienced attorneys evaluate your specific situation to identify all possible avenues for compensation.
+These cases involve complex legal analysis, so it’s crucial to have experienced attorneys evaluate your specific situation to gather critical evidence and identify possible avenues for compensation.

 Proving Negligence In A Roofing Accident Case